Harvey Weinstein expelled from motion picture academy

 Harvey Weinstein, once one of the most powerful men in Hollywood, was expelled from the Academy of Motion Picture Arts & Sciences Saturday amid a barrage of sexual harassment and sexual assault allegations going back decades.

-In a statement, the Academy, as it is commonly known, said "well in excess of the required two-thirds majority" of its members voted to oust Weinstein, the co-founder of Miramax and The Weinstein Company.
+In a statement, the board of the Academy, as it is commonly known, said "well in excess of the required two-thirds majority" of its 54 members voted to oust Weinstein, the co-founder of Miramax and The Weinstein Company.
+The expulsion is effective immediately.

-"We do so not simply to separate ourselves from someone who does not merit the respect of his colleagues," read the statement from the Academy's Board of Governors, "but also to send a message that the era of willful ignorance and shameful complicity in sexually predatory behavior and workplace harassment in our industry is over."
+"We do so not simply to separate ourselves from someone who does not merit the respect of his colleagues," the board said in a statement, "but also to send a message that the era of willful ignorance and shameful complicity in sexually predatory behavior and workplace harassment in our industry is over."

-The move by the Academy, the world's top movie organization and home to the Oscars, is almost unprecedented.
+Only one person is thought to have been previously expelled from the academy: Carmine Caridi, a character actor who had his membership revoked in 2004 for lending DVD screeners of films in contention for Oscars that ended up online.

+The academy's swift and severe ruling against Weinstein may raise questions about other academy members who remain in good standing.
+These include Roman Polanski, an Oscar-winner who in the 1970s pleaded guilty to drugging and raping a 13-year-old girl, and entertainer Bill Cosby, who has faced dozens of allegations of sexual assault.

-Weinstein was ousted a week ago from The Weinstein Co., which now is struggling to survive this scandal.
+Weinstein, himself an Oscar winner as a producer of the 1998 Best Picture "Shakespeare in Love," was ousted a week ago from The Weinstein Co., the movie and TV production company he co-founded with his brother Bob and which now is struggling to survive the scandal.

+In an interview published Saturday by The Hollywood Reporter, Bob Weinstein called for his "sick and depraved' brother to be kicked out of the academy.

+Speaking more broadly, Bob Weinstein added, "I want him to get the justice that he deserves."

 The Associated Press contributed to this report.